Skip to main content

 If the applicant is RENEWING a Concealed Carry Weapon license in Kern County, they may not apply until 30 days before the expiration date listed on their current Concealed Carry Weapon license.

-**ALL CCW PERMIT HOLDERS MUST PICK UP THEIR PERMITS FROM LICENSING LOCATED AT KERN COUNTY SHERIFF'S OFFICE HEADQUARTERS 1350 NORRIS RD, BAKERSFIELD CA 93308.
-PERMITS WILL NO LONGER BE AVAILABLE FOR PICK UP AT SUBSTATIONS**
+***ALL CCW PERMIT HOLDERS MUST PICK UP THEIR PERMITS (APPOINTMENTS PERFERRED) FROM THE LICENSING UNIT LOCATED AT KERN THE COUNTY SHERIFF'S OFFICE HEADQUARTERS-1350 NORRIS RD., BAKERSFIELD, CA 93308.
+PERMITS ARE NO LONGER AVAILABLE FOR PICK UP AT SUBSTATIONS.**

 Pricing